-1. Children are to walk to and from the bus.

-- 2. Children are to be seated at all times while the bus is in motion and until the door is opened. - 3.
+- 1. Children are to walk to and from the bus. - 2.
+Children are to be seated at all times while the bus is in motion and until the door is opened. - 3.
 Quiet conversation is permitted. - 4.
 Loud, disruptive behavior is not permitted.

-In the event of a case of misbehavior on the bus:
+In the event of misbehavior on the bus: